intrepidkid/Quiz-Page/README.md

 ## 🤝 Credits

-Created by [Your Name Here] as a part of the AI/ML learning journey.
+Created by intrepidkid as a part of the AI/ML learning journey.